Achronix and Napatech Partner to Target Data Center Networking

 PR Newswire

-SANTA CLARA, Calif., April 27, 2021 /PRNewswire/ --Achronix Semiconductor Corporation, a leader in high-performance FPGAs and embedded FPGA (eFPGA) IP, and Napatech, the leading provider of FPGA-based SmartNICs, today announced a partnership to deliver a new class of high-speed, programmable, FPGA-based SmartNICs to data center network operators.
+SANTA CLARA, Calif. and COPENHAGEN, Denmark, April 27, 2021 /PRNewswire/ -- Achronix Semiconductor Corporation, a leader in high-performance FPGAs and embedded FPGA (eFPGA) IP, and Napatech, the leading provider of FPGA-based SmartNICs, today announced a partnership to deliver a new class of high-speed, programmable, FPGA-based SmartNICs to datacenter network operators.

+- Warning!
+GuruFocus has detected 4 Warning Signs with OSL:NAPA.
+Click here to check it out.

 Napatech's FPGA-based SmartNICs address the performance gap of standard server platforms by offering customizable data processing acceleration that can offload CPUs in a scalable manner while offering high system performance and lower power compared to CPU-only based solutions.
-Combining Achronix Speedster7t FPGAs, Speedcore™ eFPGA IP and Napatech SmartNIC solutions improves the performance of a wide range of applications and services for cloud data center operators, 5G mobile telecom service providers, enterprise data centers, government, and research organizations.
+Combining Achronix Speedster7t FPGAs, Speedcore™ eFPGA IP and Napatech SmartNIC solutions improves the performance of a wide range of applications and services for cloud data center operators, 5G mobile telecom service providers, enterprise data centers and government and research organizations.

-Steve Mensor, Vice President of Sales and Marketing, at Achronix Semiconductor said, "Achronix is excited to partner with Napatech to provide high-performance SmartNIC solutions to our global customer base.
-Napatech's industry-leading SmartNIC solutions combined with our Speedster7t FPGA is the ideal platform for the most demanding data acceleration applications."
+Steve Mensor, vice president of sales and marketing, Achronix Semiconductor Corporation, said: "Achronix is excited to partner with Napatech to provide high-performance SmartNIC solutions to our global customer base.
+Napatech's industry leading SmartNIC solutions combined with our Speedster7t FPGA will be an ideal platform for the most demanding data acceleration applications."

 In January 2021, Achronix entered into a definitive merger agreement with ACE Convergence Acquisition Corp.
 (Nasdaq: ACEV) in a transaction that would result in Achronix being listed on Nasdaq.
 The transaction is expected to close in the first half of 2021.